 If you are moving from Europe to North America, you might be surprised at the relatively large size of the kitchen appliances in your accommodation, especially the refrigerator!
 It may also surprise some expats that properties are rented with appliances.
 In the US it is standard for properties to include a refrigerator, stove, and oven.
 Properties may also include a dishwasher, microwave, washer and dryer depending on the location, size, and price point.
+You will also need electrical outlet power adapters and a voltage converter for your personal devices; voltage in the US is 120V (whereas in many other countries it is between 220V-240V).

-Note that you will need a social security number in order to register and pay for utilities
+Note that you will need your passport number in order to register and pay for utilities